 If the course is not approved, you will need to take an addititional course(s) to replace the missiing hours.
 It is the attorney's responsibility to make sure that their attendance is reported timely and accurately in order to avoid fines and possible suspension of his/her license.

-If you attended the class live and in-person, then you can receive live credit for those hours.
-You will need to submit the form on our website named Request for Out of State, Online or Other Unpaid Credits listing the number of hours you are requesting.
+To request credit, submit a Request for Out of State, Online or Other Unpaid Credits listing the number of hours you are requesting.

 Attach a copy of your grades/transcript.
 There is a $2.00 per credit hour attendance reporting fee that must also be paid.